akeneo/root-helpcenter/content/terms.md

 **“Maintenance and Support”**
 means Akeneo’s maintenance and technical support services provided solely for the Subscription Service as set forth and described on Exhibit A attached hereto.

+**“Onboarder”**
+means a platform which will help you to collect more easily and more quickly product data coming from your Suppliers and to review the information they filled in.
+It is composed of 3 modules:
+- the PIM
+- the Retailer Onboarder
+- the Supplier Onboarder

 **“Partner”**
 means an IT service provider with the necessary skills to perform implementation integration and configuration services with respect to the Subscription Service at Customer sites and provide Level 1 support of the Subscription Service.